gxf1212/notes/research/Common-tools.md

-## VMD techniques
+## VMD

-杂记, some extra functions, that I encountered. for details, check vmd-ug.pdf (MD-tutorials.md)
+杂记, some extra functions, that I encountered. for details, check vmd-ug.pdf or [MD-tutorials.md](MD-tutorials.md)

 ### Scripts